Cash App Stocks Rating: Cash App Investing Rating

 Cash App Stocks Review

-The Cash Card has another feature: round ups.
-It’s possible to transfer spare change to a cash balance or invest it in a security or bitcoin.
+The Cash Card has a “round ups” feature that lets you send spare change to your cash balance or invest it in stocks or bitcoin.

-To top off its money services, Cash App has a free tax-filing service.
+Cash App also offers a free tax-filing service.

 Website